 I like the tools that Malcolm Wild produces and have bought a depthing tool and arbor press from him.
 He is a really nice guy to do business with.

 Odds and Ends

 I have standardised on ER25 collets on the VMB and the Super 7 (when not in formal chuck mode).
-I have a set of ER40 with R8 adapter for the VMB together with ER16.
-I have a set of ER11 sizes but they are for specialist uses on the Sherline kit.
+I also have a set of ER40 with R8 adapter for the VMB together with ER16.
+I have a set of ER11 sizes but they are for specialist uses on the Sherline motor head.
 The Tormach has now pushed me into ER20 and ER32 so pretty much full house on collets.